Syn-Nine/galaxion-trade-empire/README.md

 - Click the cell location to move/attack.
 The further the target, the lower probability of hit.
 - Hotkeys: F-move forward, SPACE-skip turn, A-attack weakest nearby enemy.
 - You can click the auto button to turn on auto-battle.
-- Landing a hit on the enemy frieghter will force surrender.
+- Landing a hit on the enemy freighter will force surrender.

 Capture all planets to win the game.